Infineon/arduino-xensiv-3d-magnetic-sensor-tlx493d/docs/lib-install.rst

 .. warning::
     As a general recommendation, direct downloads from the master branch should be avoided.
 Even if it should not, it could contain incomplete or faulty code.
 So please stick to the releases.

-..
-Include image of the Arduino library manager

 Manual Installation
 -------------------